Skip to content

 Find similar objects

-The recommendation endpoint allows you to discover objects similar to a specified reference object.
 This similarity search uses vector embeddings to find objects with related characteristics, which is useful for recommendation systems, content discovery, and finding related items.

-How similarity search works
+How does similarity search work in Tallyfy Answers?

 1. Each object’s text content is converted into vector embeddings (numerical representations)